Aranesh22/SYSC3303A/README.md

 In Iteration 0, we focused on recording the systems basic functions for initial measurements and time calculations for elevator movements.

+## Testing

+### Running The Tests
+There are 2 directories containing tests:
+1. Testing
+2. testingNetworks

+All files in the 'testing' directory can be ran together

+in the 'testingNetworks' directory, tests must be run ***individually***

 ## FAQ
 **Q: The program is not running as expected**<br>
 A: Navigate to the menu at the top-left corner of IntelliJ, select `File`, click `Project Structure`, and ensure the settings